alexanderl20/vscode-kdb-q-forked/README.md

 Personal preference, has highlighting for symbols and knows the difference between kdb-specific and custom namespaces

+## QoL Improvements

+* Any trailing semicolons in code are removed at execution to allow results to be returned
+* Assigning values to variable will still return data (eg a:"test" will now return "test")
+* typing eachboth ' does not result in quotes '' being created

-## Bug Fixes Improvements
+## Bug Fixes

 * Symbols can now be queried
-* typing each-both ' does not result in quotes '' being created
+* Strings appear as they should in console